-Student researchers belonging to a public school in Connecticut tested that jatropha has the capacity to produce Light Hydrocarbon fuels.
+Student researchers belonging to a public school in Connecticut tested that Jatropha can produce Light Hydrocarbon fuels.

-Hydrocarbons are nothing but the natural occurring compounds which contains hydrogen and carbon.
+Hydrocarbons are nothing but the naturally occurring compounds which contain hydrogen and carbon.
 These hydrocarbons can be in a gaseous, solid, or liquid state.
-This can also include natural gas, bitumens, and petroleum.
+These can also include natural gas, bitumens, and petroleum.

 This research was done between the years 2008 to 2009.
-The student through the Gas Chromatographic analysis sawed that there was a significant huge amount of hydrocarbons were present in the jatropha biodiesel than the other biodiesel prepared from other means.
+The student, through the Gas Chromatographic analysis, saw that there was a significantly huge amount of hydrocarbons in the Jatropha biodiesel than any other biodiesel.
 It contained methane along with ethane and propane.
-It also contained 15% carbon dioxide per gram.
-This research along with the other test and researches will promote the jatropha as a practical biodiesel.
-This might also lead jatropha as a budding solid fuel source.
+It also includes 15% carbon dioxide per gram.
+This research, along with the other test and investigations, will promote Jatropha as practical biodiesel.
+These might also lead Jatropha as a budding stable fuel source.